-That’s an amazingly common way people describe how their lower back pain started.
+That’s a common way people describe how their lower back pain started.

-At first, you don’t take it seriously, because the pain is relieved with time and you go to bed pain free.
+At first, you don’t take it seriously, because the pain is relieved during the day and you go to bed pain free.

-But than you realize you have persistent and recurring lumbar pain in the morning.
+I have a persistent and recurring lumbar pain in the morning.

 Frustration and fear begin.

 Isn’t it hard enough just to pull yourself out of the covers?
 Why does your lower back hurt every time you get out of bed and how can you make it go away – as soon as possible?

 What Causes Lower Back Pain in the Morning?